 If you want your business to succeed online, one thing that you should try to stay away from is the temptation to make your own website for free.
 It is true that the Internet makes a lot of things freely available, thereby leveling the playing field for both large companies and small businesses.
 But contrary to popular thinking, “free” does not necessarily mean “good” if you are serious about making a mark for yourself or your company over the Internet.

 The Pitfalls if You Decide to Make Your Own Website for Free

 - Free Services Are Not Reliable – any webmaster who has tried to host a website on a free web hosting service knows that uptime isn’t exactly the best.
-Many of these services are only able to provide shared hosting, which means all of the free users are “fighting” over a limited amount of bandwidth, resulting in russian roulette in which the prize is downtime.
+Many of these services are only able to provide shared hosting, which means all of the free users are “fighting” over a limited amount of bandwidth, resulting in a Russian roulette in which downtime is the prize.